-Late Submissions / Assignment(s): At the discretion of the instructor, work submitted after stated due date(s) is / are subject to grade deduction.
+Late Submissions / Assignment(s): Any assignments submitted after the assigned due date(s) are / maybe subject to point deductions at the discretion of the Instructor.

-[ F ] Grade Assigned Early: A grade of F, which will appear on the permanent record, may be assigned by an instructor before the end of the term, in any of the following circumstances.
+[F] Grade Assigned Early: A grade of F, which will appear on the permanent record, may be assigned by an instructor before the end of the term, in any of the following circumstances.